mitsu1210/essbaseworkshop/Lab200/LabGuide200.md

 * [What is DNS?](https://www.youtube.com/watch?v=SnMumcIE1aw)
 * [DNS overview & Demo](https://www.youtube.com/watch?v=dfKeDh79HdQ)

-* Note: DNS will take 4-12 hours to propagate after you make changes
+* Note: DNS will take few mins to an hour to make changes

 Export the resource record.
 This file would be exported as a .txt file.
 Store in a secure location, we would need the file later in the lab